webmasterkai/wayoffthegrid/docs/orientation/11-maintenance.md

 headsail halyard shackles require seizing to ensure accidental opening.
 Rope sheets tend to fray over a period of time and they are also affected by T sunlight; this causes a reduction in strength.
 Sheets should be replaced when * any strand of the outer layer of braid is broken.
 To minimise the chance of damaged jib/genoa sheets, be aware of potential chafe points when sailing and T cover all sharp edges with rigging tape.
-Thoroughly rinse the sheets with fresh water after salt water sails as the salt crystals will abrade the fibres over time.
+Thoroughly rinse the sheets with fresh water after salt water sails as the salt crystals will abrade the fibers over time.

 During winter storage, remove all lines from the boat and store in a dry place.
 Dacron lines may be washed in your home washing machine by placing them in a pillow case or string bag, using cold water on "Gentle" cycle and hanging to